AndrewPrifer/react-three-editable/README.md

 The component responsible for displaying the editor.
 This is rendered in HTML, so don't place it inside `<Canvas>`.

-### `<ConnectEditor />`
+### `<EditorConnector />`

 By placing it inside your r3f `<Canvas>`, you connect it to React Three Editable.
 You can pass a previously exported state to it through the `initialState` property.
 You need to leave this in for production to be able to use your exported state.

-For now, you can only connect a single canvas, but multi-canvas support is planned before `1.0.0`.
+For now you can only connect a single canvas, however multi-canvas support is planned before `1.0.0`.

 ### `editable`

 Use it to make objects editable.
-The properties on `editable` mirror the intrinsic elements of react-three-fiber, however there's not full parity yet.
-E.g. if you want to create an editable `<mesh>`, you, do it by using `<editable.mesh>` instead.
+The properties on `editable` mirror the intrinsic elements of react-three-fiber, however there's no full parity yet.
+E.g. if you want to create an editable `<mesh>`, you do it by using `<editable.mesh>` instead.
 These elements have the same interface as the normal ones, with the addition of a single `uniqueName` property, which is used to identify the object in the editor.

 `editable` is also a function, which allows you to make your custom components editable.
 Your component does have to be compatible with the interface of the editable object type it is meant to represent.
 You need to pass it the component you want to wrap, and the object type it represents (see object types).